March 9, 2023

 Frozen raspberries help keep the discoloration of the dough to a minimum.
 A little bit of color streaking in the dough looks pretty.

-STEP EIGHT: Use a cookie scoop (small cookies) or an ice cream scoop (larger cookies shown here) to scoop balls of the dough and place each dough ball 2 inches apart on the prepared cookie sheet.
+STEP EIGHT: Use a cookie scoop and place each dough ball 2 inches apart on the prepared cookie sheet.

 PRO TIP:

-Check the cookies for doneness by looking for some browning on the bottom and also checking the tops to make sure the dough looks dry and matte across the whole top.
+Check the cookies for doneness by looking for some browning on the bottom.
+Also check the tops to make sure the dough looks dry and matte across the whole top.

 Look at the dough surrounding any raspberries on top and continue cooking for another minute or two if you see raw dough right around the raspberries.

-STEP TEN: Remove the cookies from the oven, cool them for 5 to 10 minutes, and then transfer them to a wire rack to cool the rest of the way.
+STEP TEN: Remove the cookies from the oven, cool them for five to ten minutes, and then transfer them to a wire rack to cool the rest of the way.

 PRO TIP: